functorz-tech/momen_doc/template/ai-help-center.md

 ## About Momen

-[Momen](https://momen.app/?channel=blog-about) is a no-code web app builder that allows users to create fully customizable web apps, marketplaces, social networks, AI apps, enterprise SaaS, and more.
-With Momen, you can iterate and refine your projects in real-time, ensuring a seamless creation process.
-Momen also offers powerful API integration capabilities, enabling you to connect your projects to any service you need.
-Bring your ideas to life and launch remarkable digital solutions faster than ever before.
+[Momen](https://momen.app/?channel=docs) is a no-code web app builder that lets you create fully customizable web apps, marketplaces, social networks, AI tools, enterprise SaaS platforms, and more.
+Iterate and refine your projects in real time for a smooth, streamlined creation process.
+Momen also offers powerful API integration, making it easy to connect your app to any service.
+Bring your ideas to life and launch products faster than ever with Momen.